AAPM&R Seeks Liaison to American Medical Association’s Young Physicians Section

 Since 2011, both the Young Physician Section and the Resident Physician Section PM&R Delegates serve as Alternate Delegates to the AMA HOD.
 The Alternate Delegate may be called to speak/vote on behalf of AAPM&R in the absence of a Delegate at an AMA House of Delegates (HOD) Annual or Interim Meeting.

 During the HOD meetings, which are usually held in June and November, the Alternate Delegates attend the PM&R Section Council Meetings.
 The annual meeting in June is always held in Chicago, IL.
-This year, the annual meeting will take place June 11-15, 2016 at the Hyatt Regency Chicago.
+This year, the annual meeting will take place June 9-13, 2018 at the Hyatt Regency Chicago (YPS meetings occur June 7-13).
+YPS Delegates are expected to attend for the full duration of the Annual YPS/HOD meetings.
 The interim meeting location changes yearly.
-This year, the interim meeting will take place November 12-15, 2016 at Walt Disney World Swan/Dolphin in Orlando, FL.
+This year, the interim meeting will take place November 10-13, 2018 at the Gaylord National Harbor Hotel at the Gaylord National Resort & Convention Center, National Harbor, Maryland (YPS Interim meeting dates are not yet available).
+YPS Delegates are expected to attend for the full duration of the Interim YPS/HOD meetings.

 PM&R Section Council: The PM&R Section Council is a small caucus comprised primarily of physiatrists who attend the AMA HOD Meetings.
 It is open to any physiatrist who attends the AMA meeting, including a physiatrist from the Young Physicians’ Section (YPS) and from the Resident & Fellow Section (RFS); any PM&R resident; and any medical student who is interested in PM&R as well as Delegates or Alternate Delegates representing a state PM&R society.
 The Council is also open to physiatrists who are Delegates or Alternates from other specialty societies such as the American Academy of Pain and Palliative Medicine and the American Association of Neuromuscular and Electrodiagnostic Medicine.

-The PM&R Section Council conducts 2 working sessions (caucuses) – each convening for 2 hours at both the AMA HOD Annual and Interim Meetings.
+The PM&R Section Council conducts 2 working sessions (caucuses) – each convening for about 3 hours at both the AMA HOD Annual and Interim Meetings.

 - Identify who will attend each of the Reference Committee meetings; and